 Two years later, an estimated 60,000 people would visit the famous pleasure ground where the dead were buried.
 It was a staggering figure for the day.
 During the 19th century, Mount Auburn Cemetery ranked with Niagara Falls and Mount Vernon as a popular travel destination.
 And that was even before many of its famous dead were buried in it.

 Mount Auburn Cemetery would later inspire one of the most famous parks in the world.

 19th Century Tourist Attraction

 Mount Auburn Cemetery was originally known (appropriately enough) as Stone’s Farm, 170 rolling acres between Watertown and Cambridge, Mass.

 Built in 1831, it was designed by Henry Alexander Scammell Dearborn, son of Secretary of War Henry Dearborn and named for Dearborn’s friend Alexander Scammell.
 He had help from Jacob Bigelow, a physician who thought it unhealthy to bury people under churches, and Alexander Wadsworth, cousin of the poet Henry Wadsworth Longfellow, who would later be buried there.

 Dearborn, a lawyer and horticulturist, designed Mount Auburn as an artful wilderness with winding avenues and paths and a tower on top of Mount Auburn for a panoramic view of Boston.
 It was the first rural cemetery in America, an arboretum and an experimental garden.

 It was a time when public parks weren’t part of the American landscape.
 Mount Auburn Cemetery quickly became a 19th century tourist attraction.
 Dearborn intended it that way.
 The cemetery and garden, he wrote, ‘will present one of the most instructive, magnificent and pleasant promenades in our country.’

 The rich came by carriage.
 The working classes came by streetcar.
 A slew of guidebooks, literature and personal travelers’ accounts spread Mount Auburn’s fame as a pleasure ground.
 (Today an app is being developed.)

 Landscape designer Andrew Jackson Downing observed the hordes of visitors at Mount Auburn.
 He noticed people came to Boston solely to see the cemetery.
-He sensed the pent-up demand for public places where people could relax and socialize outdoors.
+And he sensed the pent-up demand for public places where people could relax and socialize outdoors.